A C8 spinal cord injury refers to damage at the nerve roots between the C7 and T1 vertebrae.

 Below, we’ll discuss common complications amongst C8 spinal cord injury patients:

 - Increased Risk of Falling.
 Paralysis of the muscles that make up the trunk will compromise overall balance.
-Individuals might struggle to sit upright for long periods or may fall over easily when reaching for objects.
+Individuals might struggle to sit upright for long periods with or without support or may fall over easily when reaching for objects.

 - Autonomic Dysreflexia.
 Autonomic dysreflexia is a reflex action characterized by a spike in blood pressure that can cause headaches, nausea, sweating, and reduced heart rate.
 Any sort of stimulation below your level of injury such as a full bladder, skin irritation, tight clothes, and extreme temperatures can trigger autonomic dysreflexia.